Q-and-A: Deer Tick on July Concerts, Newport Folk Fest Album Release and New Music

 Ian: I actually wrote a lot of music, but I didn’t practice a lot, so I have to start doing that very soon.
 I will agree with Chris in that it was so overwhelming, and being around your two children every single day makes it hard to find the time to set aside for something when there are such heavier subjects at hand, not just the pandemic, but the entire year itself and the election.
 There was a lot going on.
 I found some small corners of time to try to be creative but I definitely was more creative before the pandemic.

-J: But Ian, you used some of the time to be creative and focus on art, right?
+J: But Ian, you used some of the time to be creative and focus on your art, right?
 Did some of you also use it as an outlet to take on other interests too?

 Dennis: Kind of.
 I had been working on recording at my house, but I had never had any time to sit and figure out what worked in my basement, so I did a lot of practicing drums, but also recording and setting up mics, and I feel like I learned a lot about that this year that I wouldn’t have been able to explore otherwise.

 J: Well it seems like it was an escape for all of you, whether it was to focus on your songwriting, or to work on your talents even more to become better musicians and have that sense of comfort.

 Are there any surprises in store for upcoming performances, or can you reveal anything that people in Rhode Island would be interested to know?

 John: Honestly we’re still coming up with ideas.

 Chris: We still have two weeks to figure it out.

 J: Well that’s how you keep it a secret.
 You do it at the last minute!

 Dennis: You keep it a secret from yourself too.